 Date Night may need some serious resuscitation.
-A survey of Redbook magazine readers found that 45 percent of couples rarely have Date Night, while only 18 percent said they go out once a month.
+Redbook magazine found that 45 percent of couples rarely have date nights, while only 18 percent said they go out once a month.

-This is sad news, since marriage experts consistently say one of the best ways to keep your marriage strong, healthy and adventuresome is to regularly spend time together doing something you both enjoy.
-When couples are intentional about spending time together, they are often shocked at the positive impact on their marriage and their children.
+This is sad news, since marriage experts say you can keep your marriage strong, healthy and adventuresome by spending regular time together doing something you both enjoy.
+Couples who intentionally spend time together often marvel at the positive impact it has on their marriage and family.

-An astonishing 80 percent of marriages crumble not because of something huge but because they say they have become disconnected.
+An astonishing 80 percent of marriages crumble, but it’s not because of something huge.
+It’s because they say they have become disconnected.

-According to The Date Night Opportunity, a report released by the University of Virginia’s National Marriage Project, couples who devote time specifically to one another at least once a week are markedly more likely to enjoy high-quality relationships and lower divorce rates, compared to couples who do not.
+According to The Date Night Opportunity, a report by the University of Virginia’s National Marriage Project, couples who devote time specifically to one another at least once a week are way more likely to enjoy high-quality relationships and lower divorce rates.

 How can a simple date actually help a marriage?
-According to the researchers, Date Night provides communication opportunities that may help couples deepen their understanding of one another and the relationship.
-Couples who engage in novel activities that are fun, active or otherwise arousing — from hiking to dancing to travel to card games — enjoy higher levels of relationship quality and in turn counteract a tendency to take each other for granted.
-Regular Date Nights may especially benefit couples who do more than the old standby: dinner and a movie.
+Researchers say date nights provide opportunities to talk that may help couples deepen their understanding of one another and the relationship.
+Couples who engage in new activities that are fun, active or otherwise arousing — from hiking to dancing to travel to card games — enjoy higher levels of relationship quality.
+They also counteract the tendency to take each other for granted.
+Regular date nights may especially benefit couples who do more than the old standby of dinner and a movie.

 Date nights may also:

-The report found that couples who spend time together at least once a week:
+The report found that couples who spend time together at least weekly:

-If tyranny of the urgent has kept you from placing Date Night on your calendar, consider setting aside an hour or two each week for the next six weeks for a date night.
+If you haven’t been planning date nights, maybe you could try it out for the next six weeks.
+Consider setting aside an hour or two each week for a little adventure.
 Attending Chattanooga’s Ultimate Date Night could be one you don’t even have to plan.

 Agree not to talk about the kids, your job or the in-laws.
-You don’t have to spend a ton of money.
-Just play together.
+You don’t have to spend a ton of money – just play together!
 At the end of the six weeks, discuss any changes you have experienced in your relationship.
-You might be surprised at the difference “couple time” makes in your relationship.